 - Organic olive oil /Coconut oil (virgin, unrefined)

-I hope these suggestions can help you in your health journey and can provide you with a plan of what to eat first thing in the day as we end 2017, and go straight into 2018!
+I hope these suggestions can help you in your health journey and can provide you with a plan of what to eat as your first meal of the day!